Log Analytics workspace data export in Azure Monitor (preview)

 The storage account must be StorageV1 or above and in the same region as your workspace.
 If you need to replicate your data to other storage accounts in other regions, you can use any of the Azure Storage redundancy options including GRS and GZRS.

-Data is sent to storage accounts as it reaches Azure Monitor and stored in hourly append blobs.
+Data is sent to storage accounts as it reaches Azure Monitor and exported to destinations located in workspace region.
 A container is created for each table in the storage account with the name am- followed by the name of the table.
 For example, the table SecurityEvent would sent to a container named am-SecurityEvent.

-The storage account data format is in JSON lines.
-This means that each record is delimited by a newline, with no outer records array and no commas between JSON records.
+The storage account data format is in JSON lines, where each record is delimited by a newline, with no outer records array and no commas between JSON records.

 You need to have 'write' permissions to both workspace and destination to configure data export rule.
 The shared access policy for the event hub namespace defines the permissions that the streaming mechanism has.
 Streaming to event hub requires Manage, Send, and Listen permissions.
 To update the export rule, you must have the ListKey permission on that Event Hubs authorization rule.